BigBangData/ElasticsearchRecommender/README.md

 The Kafka producer and consumer simulate a more realistic scenario in that they produce a real-time stream of data.
-Since the consumer is slower, I had to slow down the producer using a 0.5 second wait time, which in computer terms is an eternity.
-(It is possible 0.5 secs was overkill, change it at will.)
+Since the consumer is slower, I had to slow down the producer using a 0.1 second wait time.
+It is possible 0.1 seconds was overkill.
 This prevents a `BufferError: Local: Queue full` error as the producer gets over 10,000 messages ahead of the consumer.

 **FIRST**, run the producer in one terminal, then run the consumer in another terminal.
 The commands should be simple: